Mitigating the effects of undersampling in weak lensing shear estimation with metacalibration: Mitigating aliasing bias

 As in the noiseless case, we take a simple mean of ellipticities and responsitivities, and hence, each galaxy contributes equally to the shear estimate.
 The justification is that we do not mix galaxies of different SNRs, because the galaxy weights within a sample are expected to be roughly the same\footnote{This is not strictly true, as $\nu$ is detection significance, and galaxies have different shape errors based on their intrinsic properties.}.
 Having identical weights has the added advantage that the rotated pairs have the same weights as well, thereby ensuring effective shape noise cancellation.

-The uncertainties in the estimates of the shear, and hence in $m_1$, is calculated resampling the pairs of galaxies that are rotated by $90^\circ$, which also ensures shape noise cancellation within each bootstrap realisation.
+The uncertainties in the estimates of the shear, and hence in $m_1$, is calculated resampling the pairs of galaxies that are rotated by $90^\circ$, which also ensures shape noise cancellation within each bootstrap realization.
 We are unable to use the approach of~\cite{Pujol2019} or the more common linear regression approach since we simulated images with only one value of true shear.
 The bootstrapped shear estimates are Gaussian distributed to a very good approximation.
-The $1\sigma$ errorbars correspond to the 16 - 84 percentile confidence interval over the bootstrap samples.
+The $1\sigma$ error bars correspond to the 16 - 84 percentile confidence interval over the bootstrap samples.

 In the presence of the noise, the shape measurement failures increased from none to up to $5$ per cent, thereby somewhat changing the selection function.
 The change in the bias then has (at least) two new components - a selection bias component and a noise bias component.
 We also found that the measurement failures had weak dependence on galaxy size.
 We quantify the change in bias due to a change in the selection function by selecting those galaxy pairs from the noiseless simulations that have valid shape measurements when the SNR is a given value $\nu$.
 We see from Fig.~\ref{fig:ksbm_size_SB} that as the level of noise increases, imposing the selection on noiseless simulations increases the bias in the positive direction.